Hadryan/ML_Music_Recommending_System/README.md

 ## Data

-• Songs.csv: each observation corresponds to a song and it includes the song’s ID, name, year, artist, and genre.
+• **Songs.csv**: each observation corresponds to a song and it includes the song’s ID, name, year, artist, and genre.
 Observations are sorted by song ID, in ascending order. <br/>
-• Users.csv: a list of all user (listener) IDs, in ascending order. <br/>
+• **Users.csv**: a list of all user (listener) IDs, in ascending order. <br/>
-• MusicRatings.csv: derived ratings of songs based on each user’s listening history.
+• **MusicRatings.csv**: derived ratings of songs based on each user’s listening history.
 Each observation contains the user ID, the song ID, and the derived rating